meiningnie/libretro-bash-launcher/README.md

 Just select and execute any script from your hard drive, in exactly the same way as finding and launching game roms.

+There're some scripts in the "scripts" directory, which I often use.
+But they may only work in my Environment (Ubuntu 24.04).
+If you want to use them, you may need to make some modifications to suit your own environment.

 Note: The script file does **NOT** need to have executable permissions, but **MUST** end with a ".sh" extension.